+The training duration was from morning 11.00 am to evening 5.30 pm, with one hour lunch break from 1.30 to 2.30 pm.
 Each day began with revision of the previous day's inputs.
 The training was divided into 15 sessions with 5 sessions per day, each of one hour duration.

 Day\Sessions 1 2 3 4 5

 One Know your Unlock Applications Messaging Calling,

-Device screen, Turn - Meaning & Use of key saving a
+Device screen, Turn - Meaning & Use of key Saving a

 on and off it's usage pad number

 Two Revision Settings, Creating a Camera Music,

 Changing document operating Volume

 wallpaper, and saving and

 date and accessing

 time gallery

 Three Revision Basic terms Google Access some Access

 of Internet Search websites some

 websites

-A Total of 182 girls and 18 ASHA volunteers from 16 villages received training.
-Please refer Table: 2 for details.
+A Total of 182 girls and 18 ASHA volunteers from 16 villages were covered during the training.
+Please refer Table: 2 for the details.